sjsu-library/unionist/_items/unionist--text-0350.md

   Church Movement in New York City.
 New York History 34:3:284-297 (July 1953).].
 The sale of mulberry trees here is part of "Connecticut''s Great Mulberry Mania of the 1830s."
 This was an attempt to cultivate (literally) a home-grown silk industry in New England.
-See this article for more information - https://newenglandhistoricalsociety.com/connecticuts-great-mulberry-mania-1830s/ '
+See <a href="https://newenglandhistoricalsociety.com/connecticuts-great-mulberry-mania-1830s/">this article</a> for more information. '
 relatedPeople: Sylvester Barrows
 featured:
 repeated: